lm-academy/github-actions-course/README.md

-Repository containing all examples and notes for the GitHub Actions course.
+Repository containing all examples and notes for the GitHub Actions course. some other dummy changes